jision/ipbinder/README.md

 # ipbinder

-Thisfor those organizations which have a ip restrictions on work from home or form a ip diffent from the firewall settings.
+This for those organizations which have a ip restrictions on work from home or form a ip diffent from the firewall settings.